-Top Five Walmart Black Friday Deals To Snap Up Before Time Runs Out!
+Top Five Walmart Black Friday Deals To Snap Up Before Time Runs Out

-Time is almost over for Black Friday 2018 sales, but there are still some deals to be had at Walmart if you hurry!
+Time is almost over for Black Friday 2018 sales, but there are still some deals to be had at Walmart if you hurry.

 Air fryers are all the rage and they not only help you “fry” without the oil, but they also cook food quickly, which is a bonus.
 Walmart has a Farberware 6-Quart Digital XL Air Fryer Oven in Black for $59.99, and it’s usually $109, so that’s about $50 off, and it is the bigger size, which means you can quickly make meals that will feed the whole family.
 This is one sale you don’t want to miss.

-Walmart Black Friday deals also include the Barbie DreamHouse Playset with 70+ Accessory Pieces for $159, and it typically costs $199.99.
+Walmart Black Friday deals also include the Barbie DreamHouse Playset with 70-plus Accessory Pieces for $159, and it typically costs $199.99.
 The deal comes with free shipping or free store pickup.
 Make the little kids on your Christmas or holiday list ecstatic by surprising them with the ultimate home for the iconic doll.

 For the gamer in your life, the Microsoft Xbox One S 1TB Minecraft Creators Bundle, White at $100 off is a fantastic price.
 It is $100 off right now for the remaining hours of Black Friday.
-Plus, this bundle comes with a full-game download of Minecraft, plus: 1,000 MINECOINS.
-Plus, the device includes a one month Xbox Game Pass trial and a 4-day Xbox Live Gold trial.
+Plus, this bundle comes with a full-game download of Minecraft and 1,000 MINECOINS.
+Plus, the device includes a one month Xbox Game Pass trial and a four-day Xbox Live Gold trial.

 Black Friday brawl breaks out at Palmdale Walmart, authorities say https://t.co/46upJDQrW3